wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 As you can see, the learned trajectory path is just a line connecting the clusters.
 However, there are some important points to understand here.
 > If the resolution of the clusters is high, then the trajectory path will be very meticulous, strongly branched and curved.
 There's a danger here that we might start seeing things that don't really exist.
 > You can set an option to learn a single tree structure for all the partitions or use the partitions calculated when clustering and identify disjoint graphs in each.
 To make the right decision, you have to understand how/if the partitions are related and what would make more biolgical sense.
 In our case, we were only interested in a big partition containing all the cells and we ignored the small 'dot' classified as another partition.
-Hence, we didn't want to make connections between those partitions via trajectory path.
 > There are many trajectory patterns: linear, cycle, bifurcation, tree and so on.
 Those patterns might correspond to various biological processes: transition events for different phases, cell cycle, cell differentiation.
 Therefore, branching points are quite important on the trajectory path.
-You can always plot them, checking the right box in {% tool Monocle3 plotCells %}.
+You can always plot them, {% icon history-share %} checking the correct box in {% tool Monocle3 plotCells %}.

 ![learned graph](../../images/scrna-casestudy-monocle/learned_trajectory.png "Learned trajectory path")

 ## Pseudotime analysis

-Finally it's time to see our cells in pseudotime!
-We have already learned trajectory, now we only have to order cells along it.
-Monocle3 requires information where to start ordering the cells, so we need to provide it with this information.
+Finally, it's time to see our cells in pseudotime!
+We have already learned a trajectory, now we only have to order the cells along it.
+Monocle3 requires information on where to start ordering the cells, so we need to provide it with this information.
 We annotated early T-cells as double negative (DN), so those will be our root cells!

 > ### {% icon details %} Details: Pseudotime
 >
 > To infer trajectories, we need data from cells at different points along a path of differentiation.
+The assumption is that in any given sample, some cells are further along a trajectory than others.
 This inferred temporal dimension is known as pseudotime.
 Pseudotime measures the cells’ progress through the transition.
 [Read more](https://doi.org/10.1093%2Fbioinformatics%2Fbtw372)
 >
 {: .details}